DeisData/deisdata.github.io/r/index.md

   - Mac: “RSTUDIO-2023.06.1-524.DMG”
 - When the file finishes downloading, double-click to install.
 You should be able to click “Next” to all dialogs to finish the installation.

-#### Installing tidyverse

-- Open RStudio.
-- Go to Tools > Install Packages.
-- Enter tidyverse, then select Install.

 You are ready for Data Science Essentials for R!

 ### Already Installed R
-The workshops run more smoothly when everyone is using the same version of R and tidyverse.
-Please update R and tidyverse, if necessary (and less crucially, RStudio).
+The workshops run more smoothly when everyone is using the same version of R. Please update R, if necessary (and less crucially, RStudio).

 #### Verify R version
 - Open RStudio.
 - At the top of the Console you will see session info.
 The first line tells you which version of R you are using.
 - If RStudio is already open and you’re deep in a session, type R.version.string to print out the R version.

-#### Do you have R version 4.3.1 ("Funny-Looking Kid") installed?
+#### Do you have R version 4.3.1 ("Beagle Scouts") installed?

 **No**: follow the instructions for “Updating R”.

-**Yes**: Great!
-Do you have tidyverse installed?

-- **No or I don’t know**: See “Installing tidyverse”.
-- **Yes**: Great!
-Go to Go to Tools > Check for Package Updates.
-If there’s an update available for tidyverse, install it.

-You are ready for Data Science Essentials for R!
+**Yes**: You are ready for Data Science Essentials for R!

-### Updating R/RStudio/Tidyverse
+### Updating R/RStudio
 **Windows**

 To update R on Windows, try using the package installr (only for Windows).